adeebshihadeh/SmoothieControl/README.md

 # SmoothieControl
-a simple iOS app for controlling a SmoothieWare powered device
+a simple iOS app for controlling Smoothieware powered machines (designed for printers)

 Screenshots: http://imgur.com/a/qxonu